GluuFederation/know-2018/README.md

 * Some might say that adoption is more important then standards.
 What are the drivers for adoption of all these technologies?

-* Where do FIDO, OpenID and Sovereign Identity need to work-together?
+* Where do FIDO, OpenID and Sovrin need to work-together?
 What are the potential intersection points?

 * On the Internet today, privacy seems like a utopian fantasy.
 How will FIDO|OpenID|Sovrin foster privacy?
 To what extent do you think privacy is necessary for progress?

 * There is no inherent trust between two Internet domains, e.g. abc.com doesn't trust xyz.com.
-To what extent is trust management a barrier to progress today, and how does OpenID|FIDO|Sovereign Identity provide a bridge?
+To what extent is trust management a barrier to progress today, and how does OpenID|FIDO|Sovrin provide a bridge?

 * Can OpenID|FIDO|Sovereign identity succeed without open source software?
-If not, should open source also be considered a essential component of sovereign identity?
+If not, should open source also be considered a essential component of decentralized identity?